stephanzlatarev/norman/notes.md

 ============= FIXES & IMPROVEMENTS

-- use observers, zealots and probes for scouting
+- add 2nd and 3rd level air weapons and armor upgrades
 - check for range of enemy and stay away from that range when stalking
 - military.js to observe alpha (leader, x, y) and bravo (leader, x, y) army where alpha is between homebase and enemy and bravo is on the other side of the enemy.
 Rally units accordingly.
 Attack with alpha and bravo at the same time
 - add DEBUG and INFO log option for starcraft/unit